goeiebook/creativelab/narrative.md

 ---

 The workflow stopped working.
 Changes to the localstorage structure no longer persisted across reloads.
 Did the Creative Lab close a hole?
 Was there a hole?
 When this type of thing happens the thing to do is look at the source code.
 Sometimes that's a complicated endeavour.
 But in this case the code wasn't obfuscated.
 Clearly it wasn't a secret.
-But it was big and noisy.
-Chrome dev console slowed to a crawl trying to to display the thing.

 Text search for 'boardStates', and find: